-If you have any concerns about the wellbeing of a child or young person or about the conduct of any adult then you must report the matter to the Child Wellbeing and Protection Officer, Ross Richardson, on 07423 655434 or at cwp@berwickrangers.com.
+If you have any concerns about the wellbeing of a child or young person or about the conduct of any adult then you must report the matter to Ross Richardson, cwp@berwickrangers.com, 01289 385760.

 Full information on how to record and report a concern can be found in the Responding to Concerns Procedure.